DrEmpiricism/Optimize-Offline/README.md

 This ensures the defaultuser0 ghost account, if present, is always entirely removed immediately after the installation of Windows.

 **A reboot is recommended after the first bootup of the optimized image in order to complete the DefaultUser0 ghost account removal**.

+## Using Optimize-Offline ##

+- Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
+- If maintaining fully updated OEM images, it's best to integrate updates into the image and then running Optimize-Offline.
+It is not recommended to optimize an image and then integrate offline updates.
+- Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.